DanielDmlee/Pelion_CM_QucikStart/README.md

 <img src="./Pictures/PelionCM_Devices_Active.png"></img>
 </center>

-You are now connected internet through cellular and can check connectivity status, usage and so on through the Pelion Connectivity Management!
+You have now connected the internet through cellular and can check connectivity status, usage, and so on through the Pelion Connectivity Management!

 ---------------------------------------

 **Using the Mbed Online Compiler and Pelion Connectivity Management you have:**

-* Prepare the SIM card and Activiation.
+* Prepare the SIM card and Activation.
-* Imported the example application for your device to the Online Compiler.
+* Import the example application for your device to the Online Compiler.
 * Made a change to the example application using the Online Compiler.
 * Put the application onto your device.
-* Checked the device resources in the Connectiviy Management Portal.
+* Can check the device resources in the Connectivity Management Portal.

 **Learn more about building IoT devices with Mbed OS and the Pelion IoT Platform:**